View / Download pdf version of this article

 between sulfonamide antibiotics and other drugs that contain sulfur is thought to be unlikely, as the chemical structure

 of the sulfonamide is different to the sulfur structures present in other medicines (sulfhydryls in penicillamine and

 captopril, sulfate salts of morphine, heparin and ferrous iron) and products (sulfates in soaps and cosmetics, sulfite

-preservatives in foods) and other sulfonamide medicines (thiazide diuretics which contain the arylamine chemical group).
+preservatives in foods) and other sulfonamide medicines (thiazide diuretics which do not contain the arylamine chemical group).

 However, people who have experienced an allergic reaction to any antibiotic are at higher risk of reacting to a sulfonamide